The Community, Equality & Decolonisation Fund

 We're very happy to announce that the CED has recently funded two exciting new projects, with a few more still in the works:

 The first is Queerness Beyond Borders -- an online symposium, planned for this coming summer, that organisers will turn into a podcast series available to the general public.
-Organisers Johann Go, Matteo Parisi, and Lea Cantor say that the symposium 'will explore issues such as inter-sex rights across countries, the boundaries of the "gender binary," queerness as grounds for refugee status, and ways to translate academic ideas into policy outcomes.
+The symposium, as Johann Go and the other student organisers put it, 'will explore issues such as inter-sex rights across countries, the boundaries of the "gender binary," queerness as grounds for refugee status, and ways to translate academic ideas into policy outcomes.
 Queerness Beyond Borders seeks to expand theoretical and practical horizons.'

 Organisers will publicise further information over the course of the term, so do look out for it.
 Feel free to be in touch with the Equalities Officer, as well, with any questions.